 The key is to keep it clean and well hydrated with ointment.
 For more information, please check our Aftercare section.

-If need, we do offer free touch-ups for up to 6 months after the last tattoo session on our small tattoos.
+Touchs-up are at the discretion of the artist.
+If need, some artist do offer free touch-ups on their work up to 6 months after the last tattoo session on our small tattoos.
 For larger projects, the touch-ups are done at each session to facilitate the flow of the project.
 They are therefore included in the tattoo time.

 Touch-ups aren’t guaranteed and/or covered on the hands, feet, elbows and/or knees.